Gas supply shocks, uncertainty and price setting: evidence from Italian firms

+In \autoref{tab:placeholder}, we report the correlations between firms’ inflation uncertainty—estimated using both methodologies —and a set of related macroeconomic indicators.
+We consider the standard deviation of firms' inflation expectations, as an alternative proxy commonly used in the literature to measure uncertainty in the expectations, the ex-post annual HICP inflation volatility, estimated by adopting an ARIMA-GARCH model, annual inflation, and the \cite{baker2016measuring} economic policy uncertainty index.
+Both uncertainty measures are strongly correlated with forecast dispersion and ex post inflation volatility.
+By contrast, correlations with the level of inflation and with the Economic Policy Uncertainty index are markedly lower, suggesting that the index is not driven by inflation levels or by general policy uncertainty.
+Instead, it primarily reflects uncertainty about inflation dynamics, rising during periods of increased inflation volatility.

-Inflation uncertainty among informed firms is notably lower than that typically observed for consumers \citep{binder2017measuring}.
-During the early sample period, uncertainty remains low, reflecting stable price dynamics.
-The first major spike occurs in 2008Q3 during the Global Financial Crisis, followed by persistently high levels throughout the European sovereign debt crisis.
-Subsequent surges are observed around the Russian invasion of Crimea (2014Q3), Greece’s IMF default (2015Q2), and during the Italian banking crisis (2016Q3).
-The fall of the Conte II government in 2020Q4 coincides with a sharp rise in uncertainty, likely reflecting concerns over Italy’s access to European recovery funds amid the COVID-19 pandemic.
-A major increase appears in 2022Q1 with Russia’s invasion of Ukraine, driven by severe energy supply disruptions and their inflationary effects.
-Uncertainty rises again in 2022Q4, as Italian inflation reaches its highest level since the adoption of the euro, underscoring widespread concerns about the persistence and spread of price pressures.
+\autoref{figura 2} reports the inflation uncertainty based on the \cite{Jurado2015} approach.
+During the first part of the sample, uncertainty remains low, reflecting stable price dynamics.
+It increases during the Global Financial Crisis and the European sovereign debt crisis.
+Uncertainty rises again in the last quarter of the turbulent 2020 and increases further in the first quarter of 2022, following Russia’s invasion of Ukraine and the onset of the European energy crisis.
+It reaches its highest level in the fourth quarter of 2022, when Italian inflation attains its peak since the adoption of the Euro, underscoring widespread concerns about the persistence and diffusion of price pressures.